axeltorchy/simuloc/simulator/README.md

 ### Description of the data structures

-The simulator requires Python 3.5 or above as it incorporates type hinting, _i.e._ the arguments and return types of functions are explicit.
+The simulator requires Python 3.5 or above as it incorporates type hinting, _i.e._ the arguments and return types of functions are explicitly specified.

 In addition to that, all functions are documented so that their action, arguments and return objects are fully described and leave no ambiguity.